gorbynet/GPTCrosswordSolver/README.md

 # GPTCrosswordSolver
-Train a GPT model to create and answer Telegraph cryptic questions
+Train a GPT model to create and answer Daily Telegraph cryptic questions